Jack Hunt (footballer): Loan spells

 On 29 January 2014, Hunt joined Championship side Barnsley on loan for the remainder of the 2013–14 season.
 Three days later, on 1 February 2014, Hunt made his Barnsley debut, in a 1–0 against Sheffield Wednesday and provided an assist in the next game on 8 February 2014, Hunt provided an assist for Chris O'Grady to score the first goal of the season, in a 2–2 draw against Ipswich Town.
 However, Hunt was restricted to 10 appearances for the club, due to match fitness and injury that kept him out for the rest of the season.
 As a result, Hunt was unable to help the club survive relegation, as they were relegated to League One.

 On 22 July 2014, Hunt joined Nottingham Forest on loan until 1 January 2015.
 Upon joining Nottingham Forest, Hunt was given number 17 shirt.
 On his first day at the club, Hunt appeared at training, but ended up having a head wound, resulting in eight stitches.
 Hunt made his Nottingham Forest in the opening game of the season against Blackpool, where he provided an assist for Chris Burke, in a 2–0 win.
 Hunt made an impact at the end of August when he provided an assist for Matty Fryatt to score the winning goal, in a 2–1 win over Bournemouth, and followed up, providing another assist, in a 4–0 win over Reading.
 Hunt's impact at Nottingham Forest with nineteen appearances had convinced the club's management to express interest in signing him permanently.
 However, Crystal Palace asked Nottingham Forest to increase their bid for him.
 This was later confirmed by Palace owner Steve Parish, who stated the club should have signed him permanently and revealed their decision to increase the price to sign Hunt.
 Hunt's loan spell at Nottingham Forest came to an end on 31 December 2014 and he returned to his parent club.
 After this, Hunt stated his gratitude to the club, stating the club helped him fall in love with football again.

 Despite being linked with a move to Blackburn Rovers, it was announced on 30 January 2015, that Hunt had opted to join Championship club Rotherham United on loan until 2 May 2015.
 The next day, Hunt made his Rotherham United debut, playing 90 minutes, in a 1–1 draw against Charlton Athletic.
 Hunt then provided an assist for Kári Árnason to score the first goal of the game, in a 2–0 win over his former club, Huddersfield Town on 7 March 2015.
-Hunt made ten appearances for the club, as he helped them survive relegation in the Championship to ensure playing in the second season.
+Hunt made sixteen appearances for the club, as he helped them survive relegation in the Championship to ensure playing in the second season.